nais/doc/docs/persistence/redis.md

 | REDIS_PASSWORD_SESSIONS | The password to use when connecting.                                                                                                         |

 So far we have used `sessions` as the instance name, but you can name your redis instance what you want with some restrictions.
-In reality, the actual name of the redis instance will be `redis-<team name>-<instance name>` (where `team name` is the same as the namespace your application resides in).

 When you refer to redis in your `Application`, nais will look for a redis instance with the given name, or attempt to create one with default settings if it doesn't exist.

 ## Creating a Redis instance explicitly

-We recommend creating your Redis instances in their own workflow for more control over configuration, especially if you intend for multiple applications using the same Redis instance.
+We recommend creating your Redis instances in their own workflow for more control over configuration, especially if you intend for multiple applications using the same Redis instance, or if you need to change configuration.

-Creating a Redis instance is done by adding a Redis instance to your namespace with detailed configuration.
+Creating a Redis instance is done by adding a Redis resource to your namespace with detailed configuration.
 Some configuration is enforced by the nais platform, while the rest is up to the users.

+Earlier we talked about the "instance name".
+In reality, the actual name of the redis instance will be `redis-<team name>-<instance name>` (where `team name` is the same as the namespace your application resides in).
+The resource needs to have this full name in order to be accepted.

 The default Redis created by nais looks like this: